 At the heart of the Business German Program at Elon is the unique instructional approach that exposes you to the language and culture of the German workplace on the first day of study.
 No prior knowledge of German is required.
-Alongside the regular coursework in lower-division German language and culture courses (German 121-222), students in the Business German Program will complete three short online modules each semester that focus exclusively on business-related German topics and that complement topics already being covered in the course.
-In addition, students in the program will meet twice a month for one-hour language labs, which will be taught by German faculty and will allow for focused instruction, language practice, and in-depth discussion of German business culture and practices.
+Alongside regular German coursework, students in the Business German Program will complete three short online modules each semester that focus exclusively on business-related German topics.
+In addition, students in the program will meet twice a month for one-hour labs taught by German faculty.
+The labs allow for focused instruction, language practice, and in-depth discussion of German business culture and practices.
 Successful completion of the lower-division courses will prepare you for more advanced and challenging study in upper-division courses (German 321 and above).
 Coursework at this level will include focused, advanced-level study of German language and culture, including courses covering the language and culture of the German workplace.

-Students who complete all Business German Program coursework with an average grade of 83 percent (B) or better qualify to take the prestigious Zertifikat Deutsch für den Beruf (Certificate in Business German), the testing fee for which will be covered by Elon.
-The Zertifikat is offered through Goethe Institute and is internationally recognized by German companies as proof of business language proficiency.
+Students who complete all Business German coursework with a grade of B or higher qualify for the prestigious Prüfung Wirtschaftsdeutsch, an internationally-recognized Business German exam.
 Finally, the Student Professional Development Center at Elon will work with students who complete the program to secure a domestic internship or employment with a company that is based in Germany or does business there.